If I had to name my favorite country in the world, that would be Pakistan.

 Both € and $ can be easily exchanged for Pakistani rupees.

-In order to secure your spot on the tour, we require a deposit.
+In order to secure your spot on the tour, we require a security deposit, and the remaining amount can be sent no later than 45 days before the departure date.

-All details will be shared upon booking your spot.
+Further details will be shared upon booking your spot.

 Get a quote here to claim your discount